Both Disney World and Disneyland have been the ultimate vacation destinations for millions of people from all over the

 On March 12th, 2020, Disney announced the temporary closure of Disney World, Disneyland, and Disneyland Paris due to the coronavirus outbreak.
 This was after Shanghai Disneyland closed on January 25, 2020, and Hong Kong Disneyland closed on January 26th.

-Disneyland announced that both Disneyland and Disney California Adventure would be closing starting on March 14th, and have since announced they would be remained closed through further notice.
+Disneyland announced that both Disneyland and Disney California Adventure would be closing starting on March 14th, and would remain closed until further notice.
 The closure came after the state of California announced a ban of large gatherings as a precaution to stop the spread of the virus.

 Similarly, Disney World announced that they would be closing starting after park hours end on March 15th.

-The closures for each are far and away the longest closures that either has ever seen.
+The closures for each are far and away the longest closures that either theme park has ever seen.
 Up until then, the longest closure for either Disney World or Disneyland was Disney World’s closure for three days in 2004 for Hurricane Frances, when all the parks closed for two days, with Hollywood Studios, Blizzard Beach, and Animal Kingdom remaining closed for a third day.